opensearch-project/documentation-website/_clients/python.md

 # Python client

 The OpenSearch Python client provides a more natural syntax for interacting with your cluster.
-Rather than sending HTTP requests raw JSON bodies to a given URL, you can create an OpenSearch client for your cluster and call the client's built-in functions.
+Rather than sending HTTP requests with raw JSON bodies to a given URL, you can create an OpenSearch client for your cluster and call the client's built-in functions.

 ## Setup